Equitable Dinners

 Equitable Dinners Experiences

-Thriving Together Atlanta is a Bloomberg Philanthropies Public Art Challenge winner and is a collaboration between the City of Atlanta Mayor’s Office of Cultural Affairs, National Black Arts Festival, and Out of Hand.
+Thriving Together Atlanta is a Bloomberg Philanthropies Public Art Challenge project dedicated to addressing inequality in healthcare through free events and activities, including murals by Atlanta artists, mobile art experiences, an arts and cultural festival, and Equitable Dinners.
+Thriving Together Atlanta represents an innovative collaboration between the City of Atlanta Mayor’s Office of Cultural Affairs, National Black Arts Festival, and Out of Hand Theater aimed at addressing the pressing issues of health disparities to improve health outcomes for everyone in the city.

 Equitable Dinners Atlanta gathers thousands of people every September for facilitated, small-group conversations about community centered issues over a meal in homes, community centers, houses of worship, and online, each launched by a short play.
 Equitable Dinners is a partnership between Out of Hand and the National Center for Civil and Human Rights, the Mayor's Office, The King Center, Fulton County Remembrance Coalition, Partnership for Southern Equity, and Atlanta Public Schools, among others.
 Equitable Dinners Atlanta marks the anniversary of the 1906 Atlanta Race Massacre, addressing the history of racial violence, its legacy on the present, and how to move forward to a better future.